istio-ecosystem/sail-operator/docs/README.md

 #### Example using the RevisionBased strategy

 Prerequisites:
-* sail-operator needs to be installed.
+* Sail Operator is installed.
 * `istioctl` is installed.

 Steps: